English Language Requirements

 If you receive conditional admission, you are not required to enroll in the IEP.
 However, in order to satisfy your English language requirement and be admitted as an undergraduate student at Mizzou, you must obtain:

-• the required TOEFL, IELTS, Cambridge English B2 First, C1 Advanced or C2 Proficiency or PTE score, OR
+• the required TOEFL, IELTS, Cambridge English C1 Advanced or C2 Proficiency or PTE score, or

 • a verification of English proficiency from the IEP at the University of Missouri